a month ago | Digital Advertising

 Why are they disappearing?

-Privacy legislation in the US is picking up quickly with Nebraska and Virginia following behind California to adopt consumer privacy laws.
-The EU already has GDPR implemented for a while now.
-So as these governments are finally getting up to speed, browsers are abandoning the 3rd party tracking altogether.
+Privacy legislation in the US is also picking up quickly, with Nebraska and Virginia following behind California to adopt consumer privacy laws.
+The EU started enforcing GDPR back in 2018.
+So as governments are finally getting up to cyber speed, browsers are looking to abandon 3rd party tracking altogether.

 Who’s in charge?
 Industry Initiatives: